You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Each day is different but we start and end with Zoom and it’s our best tool for being connected face to face.
 There will be days where you might log out and work independently for a time then log back in and discuss your progress.
 And there will be days where you are mostly on Zoom all day.
 We know this is an unusual time with many of us juggling partners and roommates and families in the same space, so if you need to pop out and back on, that’s OK.
 The important thing is that we are communicating with one another.

 What if I don’t like being on camera?

 No one loves it but it becomes a new normal.
 Having your camera on and showing you are engaged is just a matter of participation and respect for the others who are doing the same thing.
 Lecturing in person allows the instructor to see faces and body language and get a sense of if the information is being absorbed.
 That’s harder when all we see is a face, but it’s also why it’s so important to have your camera on.
 The same is true for any Zoom meeting.
-Additionally, we are preparing you for a virtual work environment.
+Additionally, we are preparing you for a remote work environment.
 Many companies allow their employees to work from home at least once or twice a week, and learning virtually now will give you the practice and experience that you can speak to when asked in a job interview if you’ve ever done so before.

 Students very rarely spend all day on camera/on Zoom.
 When students are pair programming they're likely to spend much more time on camera chatting with their partner.
 Students will hop on Zoom if they need help/want to connect with someone, for some standups/stand downs, if they have a lecture, or if they have an orientation activity/guest speaker.
 Otherwise you are programming/working on labs and completing assignments.